 This is a free and confidential service.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

-Take the container with you to the hospital, if possible.
+Take the container that contains the acetone with you to the hospital, if possible.

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated as appropriate.
-The patient may receive:
+The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+Symptoms will be treated.
+The person may receive:

 Accidentally drinking small amounts of acetone/nail polish remover is unlikely to harm you as an adult.
-However even small amounts can be dangerous to your child, so it is important to keep this and all household chemicals in a safe place.
+However, even small amounts can be dangerous to your child, so it is important to keep this and all household chemicals in a safe place.